-- Learn how to perform a Discourse Analysis of texts. - Possess an introductory grasp of the content of Acts and Romans. - Develop an awareness of biblical-theological concepts in the corpus. - Students with a basic knowledge of Greek will have further exposure to Greek texts.
+Continue to learn to do Discourse Analysis of texts.
+Possess an introductory grasp of the content of Acts and Romans.
+Develop an awareness of biblical-theological concepts in the corpus.
+Students with a basic knowledge of Greek will have further exposure to Greek texts.